ashen-develops/explore-world-capstone-client/README.md

-# Explore The World and Do Stuff!
+# Stuff To Do!
-This app will allow a user to create an account/ login, and then make songs out of pre-recorded loops of music.
+This app will allow a user to create an account/ login, and then view a currated list of things to do in cities accross the US.

 ### 1. Working Prototype
-You can access a working prototype of the React app here: https://wonderful-music-contraption.vercel.app/ and Node app here: https://wonderful-music-contraption.herokuapp.com/
+You can access a working prototype of the React app here: https://stuff-to-do.vercel.app/ and Node app here: https://stuff-to-do.herokuapp.com/